Fly overnight to Chile

 Board an expedition cruise through Patagonian glaciers and fjords

-Today, we’ll spend a full-day cruising Patagonia’s other-worldly glaciers and fjords.
+Today, we’ll spend a full day cruising Patagonia’s other-worldly glaciers and fjords.
 As we make our way through Seno Última Esperanza, you’ll witness soaring clifftops and snowy mountainsides.
 Among the breathtaking vistas you’ll witness is Monte Balmaceda and its towering glaciers.
 Don’t forget your camera, as these are once-in-a-lifetime panoramas!
 It’s also very possible that we’ll see wildlife during our expedition.
+You'll also enjoy a delicious barbecue lunch today.

 Say adios to Patagonia and take a flight to back to Santiago